PLAN YOUR VISIT

 How the Market will be Different

 Focus on Fresh Food only to start the season!
-We will be kicking off the season with our two main produce vendors Blue Mountain Academy Farm and Country Lane Poultry and Produce.
+We will be kicking off the season with three produce vendors Blue Mountain Academy Farm, Country Lane Poultry and Produce, and Rodale Institute.
+We will also host rotating lunch vendors – check our social accounts for updates!

 A new market layout with social distance and minimizing contact in mind: